Why does my kid hate brushing their teeth?

 It is unrealistic to expect young children to understand the long-term consequences of not brushing.
 Rather than use logic to talk them into it, try commiserating instead.
 “I understand.
 Sometimes I don’t feel like brushing my teeth either.”
 Children expect us to nag and coax and the shock of hearing their parent agree with them short-circuits the brewing power struggle so that you can get on with the job of brushing.

 The most common reason for toddlers and preschool-age children to resist tooth-brushing is that it is boring.
 Young kids live in the moment and are focused on having fun — right now.
 Tooth-brushing (like most things) will go more quickly and pleasantly with a young child if you approach it as an opportunity for mutual playfulness.
 Bring out your silliest self in order to transform the task into a fun activity.
 The sense of connection and affection will make the entire morning or bedtime routine run more smoothly.

-Pretend to forget what you’re supposed to be brushing and ham it up as you “brush” her nose or ear by mistake.
+- Pretend to forget what you’re supposed to be brushing and ham it up as you “brush” their nose or ear by mistake.
 “Wait — something is wrong here.
 Is this where we brush?”

-Take her mind off her mouth by reciting a nonsense limerick, singing a goofy song, or telling a wacky story.
+- Take their mind off their mouth by reciting a nonsense limerick, singing a goofy song, or telling a wacky story.